 Notes

 - You might not need all the spice mixture here.
-Save any leftover in an airtight container to use later.
+Save any leftovers in an airtight container to use later.

 - Substitute Chili powder with paprika or adjust the quantity of chili powder as per taste.